chamarakl-research/CDN_antifingerprinting/README.md

     3. sudo systemctl restart openvpn@client tor
     4. proxychains mullvad-browser --detach
     5. In browserleaks.com the number of adblockers keep changing and the DNS ip addresses are not localized to a region
-    6. Open the following website in TWO Mullvad browser + tor service WSL ubuntu https://fingerprintjs.github.io/fingerprintjs/ with the same anti fingerprinting CDN DEBIAN server.
+    6. Open the following website in TWO Mullvad browser + tor service WSL ubuntu PC systems https://fingerprintjs.github.io/fingerprintjs/ with the same anti fingerprinting CDN DEBIAN server.
        1. I got the SAME fingerprint for the two PCs indicating that the fingerprint is not unique and the proposed anti fingerprinting framework is working as expected